 There is an increasing number of Physiomesh lawsuits filed against manufacturers of these hernia meshes.
 According to the Legal Examiner, at the start of 2018, there were over 500 Physiomesh open lawsuits filed against manufacturers of the product and the number has been increasing.
 Currently, these cases are a part of multi-district litigation that is pending in the Northern District of Georgia.
 This is not class action litigation, but these cases have currently been joined together for the discovery phase of the legal proceedings.
 The cases have been recently filed and just began discovery in 2018.
 This phase generally takes several years and is also accompanied by expert witness discovery, which will take the better part of 2019.
 Accordingly, these cases are still very much in their early phases.

-If you have had a hernia surgery and have had hernia mesh implanted and are experiencing side effects, it is critical that you seek legal counsel as soon as possible.
-A lawyer can assess the facts of your case and let you know of your legal options as well as your prospects of achieving a legal recovery in your case.
+If you have had a hernia surgery and have had hernia mesh implanted and are experiencing side effects or an allergic reaction, it is critical that you seek legal counsel as soon as possible.
+A hernia mesh allergic reaction lawyer can assess the facts of your case and let you know of your legal options as well as your prospects of achieving a legal recovery in your case.